Please visit our home site at www.TRILOBOATS.com.

 But we each of us face the sea with our own set of values, abilities, proclivities and context.
 One sailor may advise another, but we must each steer our own course, sailing a thousand choices.
 Ultimately, our choices, intersect with the sea and determine the voyage.
 Caution's a virtue, no matter how we roll.
 We learn as we go, usually via whatever set of hard knocks we've arranged for ourselves.

-And fair winds to us all!
+Fair winds and calm seas to us all!

 Wednesday, February 22, 2017